eleCtrik18/eleCtrik18/README.md

 ### Hi there 👋

-.🔭 I’m currently working on Frontier.
+.🔭 I’m currently working on ShopCart a flutter project.

 .🌱 I’m currently learning more about Flask and WebDev.